aibrite/jdash-docs/src/backend/net-core-dev.md

         //add below usings above code to your code using JDash.NetCore.Api;
         using JDash.NetCore.Models;

-        // also add below usings for persistance providers for your requirements using JDash.NetCore.Provider.MsSQL; // JSQLProvider
-        using JDash.NetCore.Provider.MySQL; // JMySQLProvider
 ```

 After adding these usings above, just add a single simple line below your "Configure" method.